 Compress the image on the client side before uploading using JavaScript.

 Optimizing images is always a good idea.
 It reduces the total amount of data being transferred over the network and memory consumption.
-What, if we could compress the image before uploading it to the server?
+What, if we could compress the image using JavaScript before uploading it to the server?
 It is possible.
 Let’s dive into that.

 Image optimization is an important strategy for improving performance.
 Compressing an image before uploading gives an opportunity to reduce its file size without losing the quality before uploading to the server.

-Should I compress images before uploading?
+Should you compress images before uploading?
+Exploring the benefits of using JavaScript

 There are several benefits: